Our Board and Staff:

 Sapphira Kelsey Lam is a lifelong creative thinker and artist dedicated to social justice expressions and transformations.
 Her artistic disciplines have included visual arts, creative writing, dance, and songwriting.
 She also creates by building and strengthening social change organizations, most notably through her five-year tenure as Executive Director of El Zócalo Immigrant Resource Center where she built holistic support for Central Arkansas immigrants.
 Previously, she worked with community-centered sustainable agriculture projects serving as an Americorps member in the rural Ozarks as well as working internationally supporting indigenous rights in Oaxaca, Mexico.
 She is currently a mother and master's student of Peace and Conflict Studies.

-Michael Harmon (Board Member)
+Michael Harmon, Esq.
+(Board Member)

-Dr. Whit Barringer (Board Member)
+Dr. Whit Barringer (Secretary)